AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 After a spell from a Spell Scroll has been cast, the casting has failed, or it has been copied into a Wizard's spellbook, the Scroll becomes an inert, non-magical item and the text on it begins to slowly fade.
 For 24 hours after this, the Spell can be copied into a spellbook once, or be attempted to be cast a single time if it has not already, before all of the text disappears.
 There is no check involved with a Wizard copying a Spell from a Scroll into their spellbook, only the time and cost typically involved with copying a Spell from any other source.

 You can attempt to cast the spell on a Spell Scroll if you know the spell, the spell is on the Spell List of your Class or Subclass, or if you have Spell Slots of the Level of the spell, provided that you know the language that the Scroll is written in.
-If the spell is on your class's or subclass's spell list but of a higher level than you have Spell Slots for, or if the spell is not on your class's or subclass's spell list but is of a level of which you can cast, you must make an ability check using your spellcasting ability to determine whether you cast it successfully.
+If the spell is on your class's or subclass's spell list but of a higher level than you have Spell Slots for, or if the spell is not on your class's or subclass's spell list but is of a level of which you can cast, you must make an ability check using your Spellcasting Ability to determine whether you cast it successfully.
 The DC for this check is determined by the Spell Scroll.

 ## Weapon Masteries

 Some classes, subclasses, and feats let characters gain access to Weapon Masteries with weapons of their choice, allowing them to use the Weapon Mastery property when they attack with that weapon.
-Below is the list of all the Mastery properties, some of which are new and some of which have been modified from the 2024 DnD playtest documents.
+Below is the list of all the Mastery properties, some of which are new and some of which have been modified from the 2024 D&D playtest documents.

 The Weapon Mastery prerequisites show which Masteries are applicable to which weapons.
 If a game feature lets you replace a weapon's Mastery property with another one, that weapon must meet any prerequisite specified for the new property.